mkorelov/TicTacToe/README.md

 This is my implementation of Tic-Tac-Toe using Java & JavaFX.

 Version 1 Features:
-1. Launching the app opens the Main Menu where you can start a new game
+1. Launching the app opens the Main Menu where you can start a new game (Done)
-2. Implement the game and logic behind it
+2. Implement the game and logic behind it (Done)
-3. When the game ends it returns you to Main Menu
+3. When the game ends it returns you to Main Menu (Done)

 Version 2 Features:
+- Indicate which players turn it is
 - Add pause menu while in a game that allows you to return to the main menu
 - Allow selection of names instead of player 1 and player 2
-- Add a score and allow you to play again with same settings
+- Add a score next to names in footer and allow you to play again with same settings
 - Show winning screen and allow play agian or return to main menu

 Version 3 Features: